uvaai/ml2/95 Project/content.md

 For datasets, [Kaggle](https://www.kaggle.com/) provides many, many challenges you might take up.
 If you'd like a recommendation, we'd suggest the [plankton classification challenge](https://www.kaggle.com/c/plankton-challenge/overview) from a few years ago.
+You can of course discuss any other projects topics you might want to try with us.

 ### Visualization project